itamarc/action-itemplate-ghpages/README.md

 GITHUB_REPOSITORY | The owner and repository name. | itamarc/githubtest
 GITHUB_ACTOR | The name of the person or app that initiated the workflow. | itamarc GITHUB_REF | The branch or tag ref that triggered the workflow. | refs/heads/master

-### Snippets

-If the parameter SNIPPETS_FOLDER is set, the files in this folder will be processed first and their filled content will be available using as key the file name until the first character "." (dot) preceded by `SNP_`.

-The snippets folder will not be recursive, all snippets must be in the same folder, without subfolders.

-Example: if there is in the snippets folder a file named `RELEASES.html` (or `RELEASES.tmpl.html` or `RELEASES.snp.html`), it will be processed and its content will be available when processing the templates with the key `SNP_RELEASES`.

-Snippets will not be saved in any way to the destination folder.

-## Markdown

-If you have a template or snippet with extension `.md`, it will:
-1. Be filled using ITemplate
-2. Be converted to HTML
-3. If it's a template, be saved in the destination with `.html` extension instead of `.md`

 ## GitHub Pages